 If the rust has taken over completely, try using a Penetrating oil, it helps to dissolve rust and decreases the torque required to unscrew a bolt.
 Spread over the oil as close as possible to screw threads into the metal, and leave at least 15 minutes.
 After that, you will be able to take off the screws.

-So, you might have already tried applying a penetrating oil and still unable to take the screws of your old rusted license plate.
+So, you might have already tried applying a penetrating oil and still unable to take the screws off your old rusted license plate.
 Sometimes, all it needs is a vibration, which can easily be caused by hitting the screw with a hammer to help the lubricant reach where the screw is stuck.
 Give it few sharp hits to distribute the oil before attempting to loosen the screw.

 The curved head of a screw makes it difficult to grip with any supplementary tool.
 If the screwdriver opening is stripped, use a file to cut two square edges on conflicting sides of the screw head.
 After that, you will be able to loosen the screw by using an adjustable wrench.

-The Final and the hardest way
+The Final and the Hardest Way

-The final method is to Heat the screw head, which causes it to expand, and that expansion will crack the rust.
+The final method is to heat up the screw head, which causes it to expand, and that expansion will crack the rust.
 However, the Heat can also burn the flammable penetrating oil you’ve applied, melt inner plastic parts, and eliminate the steel’s temper, so it must always be used as a last resort.

 Firstly, get rid of all possible traces of the rust penetrant oil and solvent.
 You can use a water-based grease-cutting household cleaner.
 Keep the fire extinguisher and keep it nearby and wear protective leather gloves to prevent burns.
 Heat the screw head by using the tip of the flame with the help of a lighter.
 Heat the screw head until steam or smoke appears (never cherry red).
 Instantly cool the screw head with a wet rag or stream of water.
-The screws will expand from Heat and then contract by cooling, which will break the rust if it doesn’t work; repeat several heat/quench cycles; the cooled screw will come off quickly with the help of a screwdriver.
+The screws will expand from heat and then contract by cooling, which will break the rust.
+If it doesn’t work; repeat several heat/quench cycles; the cooled screw will come off quickly with the help of a screwdriver.